benadar293/benadar293.github.io/README.md

 The labels are in the form of MIDI files, and include instrument information.
 The labels were generated automatically by an EM process similar to the one described in our paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).
 We improved the alignment algorithm, and in order to get more accurate labels, we divided the datast into three groups, based on the ensembles: piano solo, strings, and wind.
 We performed the EM process on each group separately.

 You can train from scratch the architecture from the [MAESTRO paper](https://arxiv.org/abs/1810.12247) on MusicNet recordings with our labels.
+For note-with-instrument transcription, use N_KEYS * (N_INSTRUMENTS + 1) classes, one for each note/instrument combination, and additional N_KEYS for pitch indepenedent of intstrument.
+We used 88 * 12 = classes.
 Doing so, we've reached (without any augmentation, not even pitch shift):

 MAPS test set: N note-level F1 and M frame-level F1